 - Sit down with your child and discuss what work is owed and help set up a plan to complete back work. - Use SchoolTool to keep track of your child's grades.
-When you see your child is missing assignments, help them develop a plan to get back on track. - Study Lab may be an option from 3:00-4:00 pm for your child on Tuesdays, Wednesdays, and Thursdays each week to support students with their studies.
-Transportation is NOT available, but we hope you can consider this option to help support your child.
+When you see your child is missing assignments, help them develop a plan to get back on track. - Study Lab may be an option from 3:00-4:00 pm for your child on Tuesdays and Thursdays each week to support students with their studies.
+Transportation may be available, and we hope you can consider this option to help support your child.